Background: Proprietary Designs at Risk Through AI Channels

 Can Areebi help with ITAR compliance for AI usage?

 Yes.
-Areebi deploys entirely on-premise within your ITAR-compliant security boundary, ensuring that governance processing itself does not create export control issues.
-ITAR-specific data classifiers can be configured to detect technical data categories defined in the USML, and all interceptions are logged with the detail needed for DDTC compliance reporting.
+Areebi is designed to deploy entirely on-premise within your ITAR-compliant security boundary, so that governance processing itself does not create export-control issues under 22 CFR 120-130.
+ITAR-aware data classifiers can be configured to detect technical data categories defined in the United States Munitions List, and all interceptions can be logged with the detail needed for DDTC compliance reporting.
 Workspace isolation ensures that teams handling export-controlled data operate within appropriately restricted AI environments.

 How does workspace isolation work for different business units?

-Areebi's workspace isolation allows you to define separate AI governance environments for each business unit, division, or project team.
+Areebi's workspace isolation lets you define separate AI governance environments for each business unit, division, or project team.
 Each workspace can have its own DLP policies, approved AI models, usage limits, and access controls.
-This means your defense division can operate under strict ITAR-compliant policies while your commercial industrial teams have broader access - all managed from a single governance platform with unified audit logging.
+A defence division can operate under strict ITAR-aware policies while commercial industrial teams have broader access, all managed from a single governance platform with unified audit logging.

 Does Areebi slow down engineering workflows?